Hannibal-pl/IDA-fix-symtab-data/README.md

 - Make backup of your database.
 Running this script may heavly damage it.

-- Run File->Script File... and choose this script
+- Run File->Script File... and choose this script.

 - When scipts asks, put any addres within IDA common segment to identify it.